-Proposed Project Compared to the GPA EIR Project Env ironmental Factors for Determining Environmental Effect Potentially New Impact - Further Investigation to be Undertaken New Impact - Reduced to LS with New Mitigation Identified No Change to Previous Impact, but New or Revised Mitigation Identified No Change to Previous Impact or Mitigation Identified Topic Not Previously Analyzed; No Significant Project Impact LAND USE AND LAND USE PLANNING - uld the project: a) Physically divide an established community? b) Conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project (including, but not limited to the general plan, specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect? c) Conflict with any applicable habitat conservation plan or natural community conservation plan?
+Proposed Project Compared to the GPA EIR Project Envi ronmental Factors for Determining Environmental Effect Potentially New Impact - Further Investigation to be Undertaken New Impact - Reduced to LS with New Mitigation Identified No Change to Previous Impact, but New or Revised Mitigation Identified No Change to Previous Impact or Mitigation Identified Topic Not Previously Analyzed; No Impact or Less than Significant Impact 10.
+LAND USE AND LAND USE PLANNING - Would the project: a) Physically divide an established community? \boxtimes b) Conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project (including, but not limited to the general plan, specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect? c) Conflict with any applicable habitat conservation plan or natural community conservation plan?